 Along the way, I’ve discovered seven critical success factors that are keys to entrepreneurial success.
-I teach these success factors at the Speak It Forward Boot Camp, the Live It Forward ADVANCE, and whenever I get the opportunity to engage entrepreneurs.
+I teach these success factors at the Paid to Speak Conference and whenever I get the opportunity to engage entrepreneurs.
 These success factors are critical because they are predictors to future achievement and accomplishment in any entrepreneurial or lifestyle-business model.
 In fact, these seven critical success factors are equivalent to the DNA of success for entrepreneurs.

 7 Critical Success Factors for Entrepreneurs

 S elf-Starter — Are you proactive, intentional, and driven?
 If not, you won’t make it as an entrepreneur.
 To succeed, you must be your own, best, task-focused boss.

 U nited Family — Do you have the support of your spouse and family?
 Starting your own business is an uphill battle, and if you don’t have the backing of your family, the hill you’re climbing just became Mt.
 Everest.

 C oncentration — Are you focused and not easily distracted?
 At the start of the entrepreneurial journey, you will likely do most things yourself, which means you’ll have a lot on your plate.
 The ability to concentrate and work hard for long periods of time will be crucial to getting your business off the ground.
 (As an FYI, it’s easier to stay focused for long periods when you love your work and are passionate about it.)Check out the 7 critical success factors for entrepreneurs. #LiveItForward Click To Tweet